 Contact your health care provider if you have:

-- Loss of vaginal fluid or vaginal bleeding
+- Loss of or vaginal bleeding or loss of amniotic fluid through the vagina

 - Severe uterine cramping that lasts more than a few hours